open-contracting/standard/standard/standard.md

      </div>
 </div>

-### A note on framework contracts
-Many public procurements take place under framework agreements, or standing arrangements.
-These help facilitate routine purchasing.
-Suppliers are pre-approved to provide a list of goods or services.
-In this case, there are typically multiple contracts under a given award.
-The contracting record will need to allow for repeating sections of information where its necessary to represent the information.

-##Contracting releases: notices and amendments
-The contracting record is formed and updated through releases, which are either notices and amendments.
-There are three types of notice:
+## Contracting releases
+The contracting record is formed and updated through releases.
+Releases are snapshots of information which may be the first time information has been released or they may be revisions or amendments.
+Within procurement and procurement data, it is important to recognize that some releases of information are more important than others.
+Therefore, we releases will have types which help us determine this factor.
+Examples of release types are:
 - Tender notice
+- Tender notice amendment
 - Award notice
+- Contract amendment
--   Contract notice
+- Termination notice

-A notice signifies the commencement of a new phase of the contracting process.
-After a new phase has been commenced, amendments may be issued to updated the information.
-Once a new phase commences, amendments should not be made to the previous phase.

-Not all notices are necessary for a complete contracting record.
-If an entity was only publishing award notice data, it could still publish an almost complete contracting record as the award contains a description of the goods, the value, the buyer, seller, and could contain tender process information also.
-We would encourage further disclosure, but lack of disclosure on one part of the contracting process does not preclude a contracting record being created.

 ### Release tracking
-Ideally, each notice and amendment will refer to the parent contracting record, and the contracting record will be updated with a link to each notice and amendment, thereby providing a two-way data link.
+Ideally, each release will refer to the unique open contracting process id, and the contracting record will be updated with a link to each notice and amendment, thereby providing a two-way data link.

 In the event that the publisher is not maintaining a contract record,